greenbone/gvmd/INSTALL.md

     gvmd --create-user=myuser

-The new user's password is printed on success.

 An administrator user can later create further users or administrators via clients like the Greenbone Security Assistant (GSA).